What to do in the Coromandel

 The Coromandel basically captures all that is great about New Zealand – stunning beaches, natural wonders, endless adventure and quirky kiwi offerings.
 To help you plan your next holiday here, we’ve put together a list of what you must see and do in the Coromandel.
-For where to stay in the Coromandel take a look here!
+To view our Coromandel Baches click here!

 See our top 10 must do’s on your trip to Coromandel…

 1. Experience a thermal wonderland

 The Coromandel is a natural phenomenon, further proven by the thermal wonderlands spread throughout the coastline!
 Said to have healing powers, there are many places you can access your dose of thermal water.
 Take the family out and dig your own spa pool at Hot Water Beach, where thermal water rises from beneath the sand.
 Or for a more adult indulgence, soak into an afternoon of relaxation at The Lost Spring, which is a stunning commercial spa complex on top of a natural thermal spring.

 Book a bach in Hot Water Beach here!

 2. Visit the classic Cathedral Cove

 A must see in the Coromandel and arguably one of the most photographed spots in New Zealand, Cathedral Cove certainly is a natural wonder.
 Accessible by kayak, boat or hiking, there are endless ways to experience Cathedral Cove and the surrounding marine reserve.
 Popular all year long, pre-planning your journey here is definitely recommended as parking options often fill up fast!

 Why not stay close by and book a bach in Hahei?